phungg164/Olist_Ecommerce_Project/README.md

   <img src="https://github.com/phungg164/Olist_Brazilian_Ecommerce_Dataset/blob/main/images/Analysis%20-%20KeyMetric1%20(1)" alt="description" style="width:65%;">
 </p>

 Among **7.8K Late Orders in 3 years**, orders of Sellers from Sao Paulo had the highest number in contribution.
-This is understandable as Total Orders in Sao Paulo accounted for more than 70% orders in the dataset, so that there was no problem if the Late Order Rate in Sao Paulo is not higher than average. **Hence, it’s much better to look at both 2 metrics: number of Late Orders and Late Orders Rate, instead of just only one of them.**
+This is understandable as Total Orders in Sao Paulo accounted for more than 76% orders in the dataset. **Hence, it’s much better to look at both 2 metrics: number of Late Orders and Late Orders Rate, instead of just only one of them.**

 From now on, I will choose to visualize Late Orders Rate by different dimensions, and simultaneously sort different categorical values of each dimension in descending order.